Nexdata-AI/50022-Images-Human-Costume-Apparel-Accessory-Segmentation-Data/README.md

 ## Data format
 the image data format is .jpg and .png, the annotation file format is .json
 ## Accuracy
-the accuracy of labels of race, gender, age group and collecting environment is over 97%;
+the accuracy of labels of race, gender, age group and collecting environment is over 97%; segmentation annotation accuracy is over 97%
 # Licensing Information
 Commercial License